openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 **Interrupts**

-The ``rvfi_intr`` signal is set for the first instruction of the trap handler when encountering a trap (both synchronous and asynchronous).
+The ``rvfi_intr`` signal is set for the first instruction of the trap handler when encountering an exception or interrupt.
+The signal is not set for debug traps.

 **Program Counter**

 The ``pc_wdata`` signal shows the predicted next program counter.
-This prediction ignores traps that may have been encountered by the current instruction.
+This prediction ignores asynchronous traps (asynchronous debug requests and interrupts) that may have happened at the same time as the instruction.

 **CSR Signals**